 A young Rwandan sells mobile credit on the outskirts out Kigali.

 We asked business owners how they raise capital to start their businesses, and we asked everyone else how they would get the money to start a business, and difference in the answers was surprising: non-business owners expected that they would access funding from their own savings and their families in addition to RFIs such as savings groups, banks, and SACCOs, but when we asked the business owners how they had actually accessed finance, the vast majority said that they had worked to save or received money from their families.
 Very few mentioned RFIs.
 Either there is an unrealistic expectation among non-business owners that RFIs are an easy source of funding, or things have changed significantly since these business owners started their work.
 I would lean toward the former, due to a general lack of awareness about RFIs, what they do, and how they operate among those we interviewed.
-We’ll dig into that dynamic in more depth in the follow-up to this post.

 Do you have any insights on how young people in rural areas are using technology?
 If so, share them on Facebook.